Skip to content

 Low Kick

-Flexes closer to the blade for quick, deceptive releases.
-Ideal for snap/wrist shots in tight, catch-and-release plays.
+Flexes closer to the blade for fast, deceptive releases — ideal for catch-and-release snapshots and wrist shots.

 Mid Kick

-Loads through the middle for heavier shots and one-timers.
-Great if you lean into shots or take clappers.
+Loads more through the middle for strong one-timers and heavier shots — great if you lean into shots.

 Shaft Shape: how it feels in your hands